Kong/docs.konghq.com/src/gateway/get-started/configure-ratelimiting.md

 {{site.base_gateway}} manages rate limiting through the use of Kong's [Rate Limiting plugin](/hub/kong-inc/rate-limiting).
 The rate limiting plugin has an open source and an enterprise version, with the enterprise version giving you access to features like [sliding window algorithm support](https://en.wikipedia.org/wiki/Sliding_window_protocol), and Redis support.

 The rate limiting plug-ins limit how often each user can call the API.
 This protects them from inadvertent or malicious overuse.
 Without rate limiting, each user may request as often as they like, which can lead to “spikes” of requests that starve other consumers.
 After rate limiting is enabled, they are limited to a fixed number of requests per second.
-Kong offers an open source and Enterprise version of the rate limiting plug-in with the Enterprise version providing support for the sliding window algorithm to prevent the API from being overloaded near window boundaries and adds Redis support for greater performance.
+Kong offers an open source and an Enterprise version of the rate limiting plug-in, with the Enterprise version providing support for the sliding window algorithm to prevent the API from being overloaded near window boundaries, and adds Redis support for greater performance.
 For this guide we will use the Enterprise version of plug-in.
 More details on the advanced rate limiting plug-in can be found here.

 Kong's [Rate Limiting plugin](/hub/kong-inc/rate-limiting) lets you restrict how many requests your upstream services receive from your API consumers, or how often each user can call the API.